ZhaoLiu623/react/README.md

 ```
 - We need to prefix each asynchronous function with the keyword `async`.
 This allows us to use the keyword `await`, which waits until an asynchronous call can resolve to a value.
 - `componentDidMount` is another special method for components besides `render`.
 It is called after the constructor and is able to be asynchronous.
 - Since `componentDidMount` is asynchronous and `render` is not, we need to make sure that the incorrect data is not being rendered before the data is updated in `componentDidMount`.
 We do this by having a `loaded` key in our state that is `false` by default and is only made `true` when `componentDidMount` is finished.
-In the time that `componentDidMount` takes to finish, `render` will simply display a loading wheel.
+In the time that `componentDidMount` takes to finish, `render` will simply display a loading wheel because of `ActivityIndicator`.
 - Note that we reference the key `"TASKS"` before we ever assign a value to that key.
 When the user opens the app for the first time, the value associated with `"TASKS"` will be `null` or empty.
 We only update our data if `"TASKS"` has a non-null value.
 - `AsyncStorage.getItem` takes two arguments.
 The first is which key to look for its value.
 The second is a function to call when the lookup is complete.
 That function, called a callback, could handle errors, but we won't be doing that in this rather simple app.
 - This call to `JSON.parse` is a preview of what we will be doing next. `JSON.parse` takes a JSON string and converts it to an object.
 This bridges the gap between AsyncStorage, which wants a string key to store a string value, and `setState`, which takes an object.